chirag127/VideoSum-AI-Summarization-React-Native-Platform/p.md

 *   Average summary generation time.
 *   Error rate (API errors, validation failures).

-**11. Open Issues/Questions**

-*   Confirm the exact availability and naming of the `Gemini 2.0 Flash-Lite` model via API access.
-Adjust if necessary.
-*   Finalize the specific range and steps for TTS Speed/Pitch controls based on technical feasibility and user testing.
-(Target 16x speed needs validation).
-*   Decision on whether editing a summary replaces the existing entry or creates a new one linked to the same video.
-(Recommendation: Replace).

----
-**11. Open Issues / Questions**

-*   (None currently - This PRD assumes all initial questions are resolved by the requirements above).

 ---
 the following is the example code for the backend API endpoint to generate summaries using the Gemini 2.0 Flash-Lite model: